 Macular Degeneration Treatment in Shreveport

-Significant risk factors for glaucoma
+Significant risk factors for macular degeneration

 The retina is a thin layer of light sensitive tissue which lines the back of the eye.
 When light enters the eye, it is focused by the cornea and the lens onto the retina.
 The retina then transforms the light images into electrical impulses which are sent to the brain through the optic nerve.